europarl/open-data-beta-testing/uri-patterns/README.md

 ## General pattern

-All resources available from the Open Data Portal (people, organisations, documents, etc.) are denoted by an identifier in the form of a Uniform Resource Identifier (URI) [[RFC??]()] following a specific pattern.
+All resources available from the Open Data Portal (people, organisations, documents, etc.) are denoted by an identifier in the form of a Uniform Resource Identifier (URI) [[RFC-3986](https://www.rfc-editor.org/rfc/rfc3986)] following a specific pattern.

 It consists of three main components: